-The no-fault scheme compensates all people injured in a motor vehicle crash in the Northern Territory, regardless of where they reside (NT, interstate or overseas) and regardless of where their vehicle is registered (NT or interstate).
+The no-fault scheme compensates all people injured in a motor vehicle crash in the NT, regardless of where they reside (NT, interstate or overseas) and regardless of where their vehicle is registered (NT or interstate).
 An injured person may include pedestrians, drivers, passengers, motor cyclists and cyclists as long as their injuries were caused by use of a motor vehicle.

-The MAC scheme provides a range of benefits, including compensation for medical and hospital care, rehabilitation services, loss of limb and loss of earning capacity.
+- The MAC scheme provides a range of benefits, including compensation for medical and hospital care, rehabilitation services, loss of limb and loss of earning capacity

 - No benefits are payable if you were using the vehicle unlawfully or without the consent of the owner.

 The TIO may have the right of recovery against the driver for all monies paid to the injured third party, as a result of a crash where the driver was charged with a serious driving offence.

-Do I need a Registration Sticker?
+Do I need a registration sticker?

-If I Move to the NT, Do I Need to Transfer my Vehicle Registration?
+If I move to the NT, do I need to transfer my vehicle registration?

-Vehicle owners are required to transfer registration to the NT within three months of taking up residence in the NT.To transfer your interstate registration, you will need to provide:
+Vehicle owners are required to transfer registration to the NT within 3 months of taking up residence in the NT.

 - A completed Application to Register a Vehicle in the NT